JADE-V-V/JADE/docs/source/usage/benchdesc/sphereSDDR.rst

 conditions with few exceptions) and control on the STOP parameters to be used.
 The same 0-14 MeV uniform neutron point source is also defined.

+In addition to the parameters that can be set for the Sphere Leakage benchmark, the D1S-UNED irradiation files must also be provided for each activation library that needs to be tested.
+These irradiation files contain the D1S time factors related to the SA-2 scenarios (see next paragraph) for all available daughter nuclides in the library.
+The file must be named as ``irrad_<library>`` where ``<library>`` is the suffix of the activation library the time factor refers to.
+This should be the same as the one used in the :ref:`activationfile`.
+The file must be placed in the same folder as the ``MaterialsSettings.csv`` and the ``ZaidSettings.csv`` files.

 SDDR parameters
 ^^^^^^^^^^^^^^^